ohhsodead/arisen-studio/README.md

 * Filter by console type, mod type and region
 * Download the mods to your computer
 * Install and uninstall mods directly to your console
+* Manage your downloads and installed mods
+* File Manager with local and console listings

+PlayStation 3 Features:
 * Automatically detect and remember game regions
-* Manage your downloads and installed mods
 * Backup and restore original game files
-* Create and add mods to your own lists
-* Includes a built-in Game Updates Finder
+* Download official game updates
+* Browse/mount/unmount games
-* Includes a built-in File Manager
+* Package Manager
-* Includes a built-in Package Manager
+* Console Manager (Similar to CCAPI)
+* webMAN commands (Reboot, Show Version, etc.)

+Xbox 360 Features:
+* Launch games using the XEX file
+* Edit and resign game saves
+* Edit the launch file
+* Edit the launch plugins
-* Includes webMAN/XBDM commands (Reboot, Shutdown, etc.)
+* XBDM commands (Reboot, Shutdown, etc.)

 ## Requirements